 Upsides of Tuna for Cats

-Fish has many positive benefits in terms of diet and health for cats, humans, and many other creatures.
+Seafood and fish specifically have many positive benefits in terms of diet and health for cats, humans, and many other creatures.

 Tuna is loaded with beneficial properties.
-It’s a great source of protein, omega-3 essential fatty acids, vitamin B12, and vitamin D. At the same time, it’s low on carbohydrates.
+It’s a great source of protein, omega-3 essential fatty acids, vitamin B12, and vitamin D. At the same time, it’s low in carbohydrates.
 Being a meat-based food, the nutrients present are easily digestible for cats as well.

 One of the core parts of being an obligate carnivore is needing lots and lots of protein, meat-based protein specifically, to stay healthy.